 The social and economic stability and well-being of agricultural communities are critical to agricultural sustainability.
-Field to Market has developed five socioeconomic national-scale indicators that include Labor Productivity (calculated using USDA Economic Research Service Commodities Cost and Returns data derived labor hours).
-The Compliance Criteria for the Working Conditions & Labor Relations Impact Category contribute to improved worker economic and hiring protections and improved labor productivity.
-U.S. soybean growers comply with applicable local, state, and federal regulations to protect the health and welfare of their farmworkers.
+Field to Market has developed five socioeconomic national-scale indicators that include Labor Productivity (calculated using USDA Economic Research Service Commodities Cost and Returns data derived labor hours).83 The Compliance Criteria for the Working Conditions & Labor Relations Impact Category contribute to improved worker economic and hiring protections and improved labor productivity.
+U.S. soybean growers comply with applicable local, state and federal regulations to protect the health and welfare of their farmworkers.

-- 3.3 U.S. soybean farmers respect and obey federal, state, and local laws in the area of working conditions and labor relations as further defined in the section below and make sure all permanent, temporary and seasonal workers have a legal right to work.
-Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services, and national and state soybean checkoffs and associations. - 3.3.1 Producers follow the Fair Labor Standards Act,70 which prescribes standards for basic minimum wage and prohibits the employment of children under age 16 during school hours and in certain jobs deemed dangerous. - 3.3.1.1 Agricultural employers are exempt from the maximum hours' provisions of the Fair Labor Standards Act (FLSA).
-However, the Act requires employers to pay covered employees not less than one- and one-half times their regular rate of pay for hours worked in excess of 40 in a workweek unless the employee is otherwise exempt. - 3.3.1.2 The Fair Labor Standards Act (FLSA) establishes minimum wage.
+- 3.3 U.S. soybean farmers respect and obey federal, state and local laws in the area of working conditions and labor relations as further defined in the section below and make sure all permanent, temporary and seasonal workers have a legal right to work.
+Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services and national and state soybean checkoffs and associations. - 3.3.1 Producers follow the Fair Labor Standards Act (FLSA),84 which prescribes standards for basic minimum wage, overtime, recordkeeping, maximum hours worked, youth employment and child labor and prohibits the employment of children under age 16 during school hours and in certain jobs deemed dangerous.
+If state or local laws provide stricter standards, those must be followed.
+Every state has a compulsory education law that requires school attendance (or home school) for children in certain age ranges. - 3.3.1.1 Agricultural employers are exempt from the maximum hours' provisions of the FLSA.
+However, the Act requires employers to pay covered employees not less than one- and one-half times their regular rate of pay for hours worked in excess of 40 in a workweek unless the employee is otherwise exempt.
+Some states have more restrictive labor standards that may regulate maximum hours as part of overtime regulations. - 3.3.1.2 The FLSA establishes minimum wage.
 Employers are required to keep accurate time and payroll records for each employee for three years and provide a pay statement to each employee each pay period.
-Migrant and seasonal agricultural workers are protected by the Migrant and Seasonal Worker Protection Act (MSPA), which sets standards related to wages, housing, transportation, disclosures, and record keeping.
-Employers are required to pay employees no less often than every two weeks or semi-monthly. - 3.3.1.3 The Fair Labor Standards Act (FLSA) youth employment provisions for agriculture limit the types of jobs that workers under 16 years of age can do and the periods of time they may work.
+Migrant and seasonal agricultural workers are protected by the Migrant and Seasonal Worker Protection Act (MSPA), which sets standards related to wages, housing, transportation, disclosures and recordkeeping.
+Employers are required to pay employees no less than every two weeks or semi-monthly. - 3.3.1.3 The FLSA youth employment provisions for agriculture limit the types of jobs that workers under 16 years of age can do and the periods of time they may work.
 Young workers aged 14 and 15 may work outside of school hours in any nonhazardous agricultural occupation.
-States also have their own youth employment provisions, and the more protective standard (state or federal) often applies.71 - 3.3.2 Producers are in compliance with Federal Equal Employment Opportunity Law, 72 which provides the following protections: - 3.3.2.1 Prohibits employment discrimination based on race, color, religion, sex, or national origin.
+States also have their own youth employment provisions, and the more protective standard (state or federal) often applies.85 - 3.3.2 Producers are in compliance with Federal Equal Employment Opportunity Law,86 which provides the following protections: - 3.3.2.1 Prohibits employment discrimination based on race, color, religion, sex or national origin.